 The park itself was established in January of 1915 and showcases an array of wildlife ranging from the bighorn sheep, elk, deer, black bears, and coyotes.
 The change of seasons brings different elements to this national park of the Rocky Mountains making no two visits the same.
 The summer months bring a colorful bloom of wildflowers that cover the hillsides while the autumn months provide a golden hue to the many aspen trees.
 Winter’s blankets of white lend to the tranquility of the mountains and forests and provide a sense of stillness until spring arrives to rejuvenate and wake up the spirit of the park.

 While you’re here you can embark on a day long excursion in the wilderness where you will discover a variety of landscapes and habitats throughout Rocky Mountain National Park.
 You can also leisurely take short, creek side strolls to help soothe your soul.
 Whether you wander through the delicate alpine flowers or rock to the rushing waters of the many clear lakes and streams, you are sure to find the peace and relaxation that keeps drawing visitors year after year.

-View our one bedroom, two bedroom, and three bedroom condos, and our rustic Estes Park cabin for affordable lodging near Rocky Mountain National Park.
+View our one bedroom, two bedroom, and three bedroom condos for affordable lodging near Rocky Mountain National Park.